CapellaSystems/documents.capellasystems.net/docs/Cambria_FTC/01-Installation Guides/01-Kubernetes/02-Akamai/Akamai-Kubernetes/index.md

 https://`<server>`:8481

-Proceed past the unsafe warning; sign in with `cambriaClusterWebUIUser`.
-Ensure License Status is valid (Primary and/or Backup).

 2. In a web browser, enter the above url.
 This should trigger an "Unsafe" page similar to the one below: